Green Building Supplies:

 Efficient manufacturing is reducing excess carpet waste, such as selvages, trimmings, and shearing, the carpet industry found creative use for carpet by-products, such as carpet trim, and yarn scraps to avoid local landfill use.
 Examples of the recycling of carpet products:

 -Recovered for use in other products are fiber and yarn that cannot be reused in manufacturing.

 -Rugs and mats are cut from excess carpet and sold for other uses.

--Waste carpet trimmings, backing, yarn are sold to recycling plants to be processed into carpet cushion, furniture battings and cushions, reinforcing filler for concrete, fence posts, road underlay, plastic lumber, automotive parts.
+-Waste carpet trimmings, backing, and yarn are sold to recycling plants to be processed into carpet cushions, furniture battings, cushions, reinforcing filler for concrete, fence posts, road underlay, plastic lumber, and automotive parts.

-The tasks of collecting, sorting and transporting used carpet is being addressed by carpet and fiber companies as well as individual entrepreneurs.
-In place by several companies are collection sites and the developing means to separate carpet components and recover polymers.
+The tasks of collecting, sorting, and transporting used carpets are being addressed by carpet and fiber companies as well as individual entrepreneurs.
+In place, several companies are collection sites and developing means to separate carpet components and recover polymers.
 The industry is working towards recycling fiber back into fiber and turning Nylon 6 into new fiber.
 Refurbishing used carpet modules are being done by some companies.
 Billions of polyethylene terephthalate (PET) plastic beverage bottles are currently being used each year to make polyester carpet fibers.

 Addressing the challenges of post-consumer recycling, CRI has a committee of member representatives rallying industry expertise and resources.
 Included in the committee’s work is the development of an identification system of carpet materials to make the sorting of fiber and backing compounds easier and more efficient in the future.
 Many CRI member companies as well as many entrepreneurs around the country are currently using this identification system, called the Carpet Component Identification Code (CCIC).